ugowe/swift-uiElements-readme-ios-0616/README.md

 ### Labels

 _Labels_, also known as `UILabel`s, are the most basic way to display strings of text in your app.
 You've already seen a few labels in your previous lessons, and should be pretty comfortable with them by now.
 Just for old time's sake, go ahead and drag a label onto your app's main view.
-You can find it in the object library in the bottom left corner of Xcode's main window.
+You can find it in the object library in the bottom right corner of Xcode's main window.
 (You _do_ remember where that is and how to filter for labels, right?)
 Drop it in the top left corner of the application, so it looks like this:

 ![UILabel](http://i.imgur.com/JzkVqyN.png)